Beh01der/copier/README.md

   I am a copier, I copy everything from one to another

+## Changes

+This module is based on https://github.com/jinzhu/copier

+The only change I made - changed order of arguments to: **source, destination** as I find it more intuitive.

 ## Features

 * Copy from field to field with same name